shaikhmubin02/virtual-meet/README.md

 # Virtual Meet

-Virtual Meet is a video conferencing application built with Next.js, React, and other modern web technologies.
+Virtual Meet is a video conferencing application built with Next.js 14, Stream, Tailwind CSS, shadcn/ui and other modern web technologies.
 It allows users to host and join virtual meetings with ease, providing a seamless video conferencing experience.

 <a href="https://virtualmeet.vercel.app/">Demo</a>